 4] Other Symptoms

-However, fatigue, diarrhoea and abdominal cramping are the similar symptoms of both of the health conditions.
+However, fatigue, diarrhea and abdominal cramping are similar symptoms of both of the health conditions.

 What are the Causes of IBS?

 As widely known in the medical world that the irritable bowel syndrome causes are not precisely found but there are certain factors hampering functions of the digestive system.

 If you have IBS, your colon must be in lack of regular movement or motility.
 Decreased rate of motility causes constipation and rapid rate of movement leads to constipation.
 Strong muscle contractions and spasms are the factors behind abdominal discomfort.

 Many patients with irritable bowel syndrome symptoms have found that increasing bowel contractions are the results of emotional or stress eating.

 2. Mental Health Issues

 Psychological or mental health problems including depression, panic disorder, post-traumatic disorder, and anxiety are common among people with irritable bowel syndrome symptoms.

 However, there is no specific study that has found a clear relationship between the development of IBS and mental health problem.